kersulis/presentations/2018-06-01-arpa-e/README.md

 - `-V theme=white` tells Pandoc to set a reveal.js-specific variable (`-V`) called `theme` to `white`, which sets the presentation theme to white.
 - `index.md` is the input Markdown file we want to convert
 - `-o index.html` tells Pandoc to export our reveal.js HTML file with the name "index.html".

+Use `-V revealjs-url=http://lab.hakim.se/reveal-js` to use online hosted reveal.js.